 Medical Treatments: What Works, What Doesn’t

 Research into the biological mechanisms of pain continues to yield insights that may lead to new treatments.
-Recent discoveries about hormonal factors in chronic pain suggest that future treatments may be able to target pain at its source rather than just managing symptoms.
+Recent discoveries about hormonal factors in chronic pain suggest future treatments may be able to target pain at its source rather than just managing symptoms.

 Some treatments that seem logical can actually be counterproductive.
 Back braces, for example, can sometimes worsen pain by promoting muscle weakness and dependence, rather than addressing the underlying causes of dysfunction.